MicrosoftDocs/dynamics-365-fraud-protection/content/extensibility-with-power-bi.md

 ## Getting started

 To get Fraud Protection event data into Power BI, you can use event data that is inside Common Data Service.
-Alternatively, you can select **Stream Analytics** to send data directly from Azure Event Hubs into Power BI.
+Alternatively, you can configure [Azure Stream Analytics](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-power-bi-dashboard) to send data directly from Azure Event Hubs into Power BI.

 For more information, see the following decision tree.

 ![Decision tree](media/eventhubs/decision-tree.png)

+We recommend:

+- Common Data Service (CDS) for use with other Power Platform products such as Logic Apps, Power Automate, and Power Apps.
+- Azure Stream Analytics for sending Event Hubs data to only Power BI or Azure-hosted analytics and storage solutions.

-For information about how to set up Common Data Service, see [Storing event data in the Common Data Service database (optional)](extensibility-with-power-automate.md#storing-event-data-in-the-common-data-service-database-optional).
+For information about how to set up CDS, see [Storing event data in the Common Data Service database (optional)](extensibility-with-power-automate.md#storing-event-data-in-the-common-data-service-database-optional).

 ### Set up Azure Stream Analytics